-- You need to have a clear strategy for maximising the value of those customers over their lifetime.
+- You need to have a clear strategy for maximizing the value of those customers over their lifetime.

-- You also need to have a plan for how to get reviews, testimonials and referrals as social proof is key these days.
+- You also need to have a plan for how to get reviews, testimonials, and referrals as social proof are key these days.

 When you have reviewed all this and you have a clear idea of what you are going to focus on you can decide what tactics are needed and how to effectively allocate your marketing budget.

 If your customers are only on Instagram and Facebook then concentrate your budget there rather than on other channels.
 If you need to build trust and authority then maybe it’s about collaborating with trusted partners or influencers.